 Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules).
 Contact us for security reviews.

 The Cosmos blockchain ecosystem has revolutionized decentralized applications by enabling sovereign, interoperable chains through its modular toolkit—the Cosmos SDK—and the Inter-Blockchain Communication (IBC) protocol.
-With over 100 active chains as of late 2025, including powerhouses like Osmosis, Celestia, and the Cosmos Hub, the network processes billions in daily value transfers.
+With over 150 active IBC-supporting chains as of mid-2025, including powerhouses like Osmosis, Celestia, and the Cosmos Hub, the network processes significant daily value transfers and cumulative cross-chain volume in the billions.
 However, this modularity, while empowering developers, introduces unique security challenges: from consensus divergences in CometBFT to state inconsistencies in custom modules.
-High-profile exploits like the $100M+ Wormhole hack (tangentially linked via IBC bridges) and chain halts in Juno underscore the stakes.
+High-profile incidents such as the Wormhole bridge exploit (~$325M, February 2022—Solana/Ethereum bridging, not Cosmos IBC) and chain halts in Juno underscore the stakes.

 In this technical deep dive, we'll explore Cosmos security holistically.
 We'll start with an introduction to the architecture, followed by concise deep dives into key modules (Cosmos SDK, CometBFT, and IBC), complete with textual diagrams for clarity.
 Next, we'll catalog common vulnerability types, drawing from audits and research.
 Then, we'll dissect real-world examples from past incidents and proof-of-concepts (PoCs).
 Finally, we'll conclude with actionable recommendations for builders.
 This analysis synthesizes findings from public audits GitHub repos like "(Not So) Smart Cosmos," and curated lists like Awesome Cosmos Security.